 Ready to make the fastest pickles on the planet?
 Jess is.
 Watch her smash her way to crisp, mouth-puckering glory with a pile of Kirby cucumbers and her trusty cast-iron skillet.
 Find out why this brutality helps the brine penetrate and create crunchy pickles in record speed.

 What’s the best way to cook the perfect egg, every single time?
 People constantly ask this question and Heather is genuinely psyched to show them how it.
 It’s preposterously easy, satisfyingly precise, and the eggs practically leap from their own shells.

-There is nothing to fear but fear itself.
-Fear and sometimes also butternut squash.
-Heather insists that it’s pretty easy, though, and proves it by demonstrating a straightforward way to peel, cut and dispatch a big fat butternut squash into neat little hunks without breaking a sweat.
+Heather insists that it’s pretty easy to tackle a butternut squash and proves it by demonstrating a straightforward way to peel, cut, and dispatch a big fat one into neat little hunks without breaking a sweat.

 Fact: You don’t actually need to measure when cooking rice.
 We know a trick that’s been used for centuries—including in the childhood homes of food editors Patty and Jess.
-Add any kind of rice to a pot, and prepare to witness perfect, fluffy measurement magic.
+Add any kind of rice to a pot, and prepare to witness perfect, fluffy magic.